aghassel/ReUnite/README.md

 ## How It Works

 + ReUnites works by using Flutter and Android Studio for the front-end development in order to deliver a cross-platform app that is available to all users.
 Currently, Figma is used as the UX prototyping software.
-The Python backend would be incorporated with databases such as Interpol for instance that compares inputted user data such as name, date of birth, relatives to verify refugee information.
+The Python backend would be incorporated with databases such as Interpol for instance that compares inputted user data such as name, date of birth, and relatives to verify refugee information.
 + An additional facial recognition tool is implemented via the Azure Face API to verify visual data inputted via the camera to the database data to search for a match.
-The Azure Face API uses a Face-to-Face verification module that returns a score of 0.5 or less if it considers the two images belonging to the same person (the lower the score, the higher the accuracy).
+The Azure Face API uses a Face-to-Face verification module that returns a score of 0.5 or less if it considers the two images to belong to the same person (the lower the score, the higher the accuracy).
 Lastly, we have created a smart contract that outlines a clear set of pre-programmed guidelines via the blockchain to connect refugees to sponsor families.

 <p align="center">
 <img src = "/Images/diagram.png" width="853" height="480">